 - 13. Disregard minor occasional duties that are common to all jobs or are normally taken for granted, unless they are still "essential" to the job.
-If nonessential, list under non-essential section of job description. - 14.
+If non-essential, list under the non-essential section of the job description. - 14.
 If you add a "Special Projects" function be sure to specify the on-going types of special projects that may come up and what duties would most likely be performed. - 15.
-Consider adding a small extra function or duty statement to each job description such as "performs other duties as assigned" to cover the extra work that may fall on the position from time to time. - 16.
 Avoid the narrative form.
 You are writing a job description, not a story.
 Remember that the length of a job description does not indicate the importance of the job.
 Ideally, the essential duties section of the job description should be no more than 1-2 pages.